stineje/CharLib/docs/yaml.md

 * `set_pin`: The pin name for the set pin on sequential cells.
 If omitted, CharLib assumes the cell does not have a set pin.
 * `reset_pin`: The pin name for the reset pin on sequential cells.
 If omitted, CharLib assumes the cell does not have a reset pin.
 * `clock_slew`: The slew rate to use for the clock signal in simulation.
 Defaults to 0 if omitted.
 * `plots`: A string (or list of strings) specifying which plots to show for this cell.
-May be set to 'all', 'none', or a subset of 'io', 'delay', and 'power'.
+May be set to 'all', 'none', or a subset of 'io', 'delay', and 'energy'.
 Defaults to 'none'.

 ## Examples